 Measles prevention for staff and faculty

-Employees most likely received the measles, mumps, and rubella (MMR) vaccine as children.
-If you are unsure of your vaccination history or know that you are not up to date, we encourage you to check your immunization status, contact your primary care provider to request a titer test (a blood test to determine if you are immune) or MMR vaccination, or get the MMR vaccination at Cornell Health (offered September-December, 2019).
+U.S. employees most likely received the Measles/Mumps/Rubella (MMR) vaccine as children.
+If you are unsure of your vaccination history, or know that you are not up to date, we encourage you to check your immunization status, contact your primary care provider to request a titer test (a blood test to determine if you are immune) or MMR vaccination, or get the MMR vaccination at Cornell Health.
 Learn more about these options here.

 Important: Please be aware that should an outbreak occur on campus, exposed individuals without records of immunization could be subject to county-mandated quarantines or exclusions that could impact one’s ability to remain on, or return to, campus until such restrictions are lifted.

 Measles preparedness at Cornell Health

 Cornell Health, Environmental Health & Safety, and the Tompkins County Health Department have been working hard to safeguard our campus and ensure that we are prepared to respond in the event of an outbreak at Cornell.
 Our medical staff are equipped to recognize the signs and symptoms of measles and are kept up to date on the public health outbreak notifications from the CDC and state and local health departments.